-Beyond her career, Wu is also a mom and said it’s not easy to find ways to balance it all, “so I do the best I can.”
+Beyond her career, Wu is also a mom and said it’s not easy to find ways to balance school, work and family priorities, “so I do the best I can.”
 Since graduating from SNHU, she’s worked in different fields, including equity research, education evaluation (evaluating tests in mathematics), small business, international trade and website design.
 “Currently, I work for a small business; my duties/responsibilities are to help this business grow stronger,” she said.
-“What I had learned from (the) MS in Finance program helps me think critically and logically; as a result, it helps me find a better solution and make a better decision.”
+“What I had learned from (the) Master's in Finance program helps me think critically and logically; as a result, it helps me find a better solution and make a better decision.”

 Wu said she learned a lot from her professors and peers while at SNHU.
 “I have enjoyed connecting with others and helping each other,” she said.
 “It’s never too old to learn.
 As a lifelong learner, it makes me feel good about myself knowing that I’m a hard-working and capable person who can solve different kinds of problems in my professional and personal lives.”

 Lamont “Tory” Stapleton wasn’t familiar with Southern New Hampshire University when coaches Stan Spirou and Jeff Gore recruited him to play basketball.
 He said, “It’s really crazy to me how a sport can open up so many doors and take you down a path you didn’t even know (was) there.”